mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 A typical workflow for an auction should look as follows:

-1. The platform admin and delegates ensure that all daemon services are started (Cardano node, Delegate servers, Hydra nodes).
+1. The delegates ensure that all daemon services are started (Delegate servers, Hydra nodes).
 2. Delegates initialize the Hydra Head.
 3. The seller announces the auction.
 4. **(Bidding start time is reached)**